Weld Neck Flanges: Types, Uses, Materials, and More

 Weld neck flanges come in two main designs:

-- Standard Weld Neck Flanges: These flanges are used with butt weld fittings, making them a crucial part of many piping systems.
+- Standard Weld Neck Flanges: Used with butt weld fittings, making them a crucial part of many piping systems.
 They work with various face types and different pressure classes.

 Applications of Weld Neck Flanges

 Weld neck flanges are used in situations where conditions are tough.
-Some common scenarios include:
+Common scenarios include:

 - High-pressure systems